 No matter which of the many insurance companies you choose for your renter’s insurance needs, a basic policy from most of them cover the same things.

 Renters insurance also provides personal liability coverage.
-Should a guest in your home suffer an injury, including being bitten by your dog liability covers you in the case of medical or legal expenses although certain breeds like Rottweilers and Pitbulls are often excluded.
+Should a guest in your home suffer an injury, including being bitten by your dog, liability covers you in the case of medical or legal expenses.
+However, certain breeds like Rottweilers and Pitbulls are often excluded.

 If you have some personal property in an on or off-site storage facility, renters insurance covers it.
 An item stolen while not in your home, your camera is taken while you’re on vacation, for example, the replacement cost is included.

 Vandalism (in most cases) and theft of personal property is covered.
 But if you have very expensive items like fine art or jewelry, you may need to pay for an additional coverage option for them.

 Items like bikes, cameras, and musical instruments may require additional coverage.

 Most basic renters insurance policies do not cover damage caused by floods or earthquakes.
 Renters can buy flood and earthquake insurance, but not everyone needs it.
 I live in New Orleans, and despite being on the second floor, I have it.
 If you live in California, earthquake insurance is a smart investment.